 Rulemaking is the process whereby the Louisiana Department of Environmental Quality (DEQ) develops, proposes, and promulgates regulations pertaining to the environment and the public health.
 Louisiana's Administrative Procedure Act defines the procedures that DEQ, as well as other state agencies, must follow to propose new or amended regulations.
 The terms "rules" and "regulations" have the same meaning and are used interchangeably in this document.

 Yes.
-The Office of the Secretary, Legal Affairs Division, Regulation Development Section, coordinates all DEQ rulemaking.
+The Office of the Secretary, Legal Affairs and Criminal Investigations Division, Regulation Development Section, coordinates all DEQ rulemaking.
 They can be reached at (225) 219-3985.